 So, babies aren’t racist—they just act based on the familiar.
 And in a world so big and confusing for a baby, can you blame them?
 While it must’ve been tempting to write headlines calling babies “bigots” (maybe it’s the alliteration), that’s not what the studies aimed to test nor what they concluded.
 What the “racist babies” articles meant to say was that babies show preference for faces that look like theirs.
 And while it’s alarming to imagine that a fully-formed, socially present (and utterly shameless) person is sizing us up from the crib, babies are probably too busy trying to figure out the world around them to judge you based on your ethnicity.

 About the Authors

-Destiny Davis and Sam Tucci are graduate students at the University of California in Davis.
+Destiny Davis (author) and Sam Tucci (editor) are graduate students at the University of California in Davis.
 This post was written as part of a project called “Science REALLY says” which seeks to ensure scientific data is accurately represented by the media.
 For more content from the UC Davis science communication group “Science Says“, follow us on twitter @SciSays and like us on facebook.